ArashLab/CAP/docs/CapArch.md

 - **Operation** is infact a function that implments one analysis step.
 (INTERNAL- EXTERNAL (speedup using ramdisk))

-External op should have a python interface for submition and wait.
+External op should have a python interface for submition and wait. there is an operaion to create RamDisk on nodes

 - **Job** is the specification of a step in the analysis.
 Each job is linked to an operation and specifies datahandles and parameters used to execute the operation.
 Currently, limited number of operations are implmented.
 More operations will be introduced with future version.
 - **Workflow** refers to a file that contains detailed description of the analysis.